kaeittiwut/simple-lumen-microservices/README.md

 $ php artisan migrate:reset
 ```

-If you want to drop all table before seeding, you can use this command.
+If you want to drop all table before seeding, you can use this command:

 ```bash
 $ php artisan migrate:fresh --seed